 For more information contact:

-Your first contact should be with Casey Da Silva, the Victim-Witness Advocate.
-Contact Casey at 803-329-5693 or email at Casey.DaSilva@cityofrockhill.com .
+Your first contact should be with Cheryl Peace, the Victim-Witness Advocate.
+Contact Cheryl at 803-329-5693 or email at Cheryl.Peace@cityofrockhill.com.
 She can assist you in providing pertinent information to the Solicitor handling your case, and connect you to other services you may need.
 You may also contact your Solicitor at 803-329-5619.

 Do I have to go to court, or can I just pay the fine?

 You are welcome to forward your payment to the City of Rock Hill at 120 East Black Street, Rock Hill, South Carolina 29730.
-You may also pay your fine in person prior to your court date.
-If you do not pay the fine, you may be tried in your absence.
+You may also pay your fine in person prior to your court date or you can pay your fine online at https://www.municipalonlinepayments.com/rockhillsc.
+If you fail to appear for court a bench warrant may be issued or you may be tried in your absence.

 I want a lawyer to represent me, but I don’t have the money.
 How do I get one?

 If you cannot afford to hire a lawyer, you should apply for the services of a Public Defender.
-If you qualify for a Public Defender and if your charge is one that is punishable with active jail time, you can apply at the York County Clerk of Court Office for representation.
+Contact the Public Defender’s office in the county where you were charged with a crime.
+The office will require you to complete the Affidavit of Indigency and Application for Counsel and a screening interview.
+Most Public Defenders conduct screening in detention centers and in their offices.The Commission on Indigent Defense maintains a list of Public Defenders’ offices on its website https://sccid.sc.gov.
+You can also apply at the York County Clerk of Court Office for representation.
 There is a $40 application fee.

 I am a defendant.
 How do I talk to a Solicitor about my case?

 Shortly after you request a jury trial in your case, the file will be forwarded to the Solicitor's Office, where it will be assigned to a Solicitor and reviewed.
 The Solicitor will attempt to resolve your case in one of three ways: